Halloween Happenings :: Trick-or-Treating at Boston Businesses

 ideas for trick-or-treating at Boston businesses

 Maybe trick-or-treating in your neighborhood on Halloween night doesn’t work for your little ones.
-Or maybe your kiddos want extra chances for trick-or-treating this year!
-Fortunately, you can head to a variety of safe, well-lit locations in Boston — malls, outdoor shopping centers, town centers, even zoos — where heaps of fun family activities await along with piles of candy.
+Or maybe your kiddos want extra chances for treats this year!
+Fortunately, you can head to a variety of safe, well-lit locations for trick-or-treating in Boston — malls, outdoor shopping centers, town centers, even zoos — where heaps of fun family activities await along with piles of candy.

 Read on for the best (non-residential) Boston locations to get your trick-or-treat on this year!
 (And if you’re wanting to try a new spot for your traditional Halloween-night neighborhood trick-or-treat, we’ve got you covered there, too!)